Sinodun/draft-xfr-using-dso/draft-zatda-dprive-xfr-using-dso.md

 This draft describes the use of a DSO [@RFC8490] based protocol to perform zone transfers.
-This mechanism is heavily based on an existing use of DSO where DNS clients can subscribe to receive asynchronous notifications of changes to RRSets of interest: XuDs [@!I-D.ietf-dnssd-push].
+This mechanism is heavily based on an existing use of DSO where DNS clients can subscribe to receive asynchronous notifications of changes to RRSets of interest: DNS PUSH Notifications [@!I-D.ietf-dnssd-push].
 That specification was developed with DNS Service Discovery in mind, this document describes an analogous protocol (XFR-using-DSO) where DNS clients can subscribe to receive asynchronous notifications of changes to zones of interest, it is developed with